Dometrain/deep-dive-typescript/7-runtime-validation/7.1-intro/readme.md

 # Zod

-TypeScript doesn't exist at compile-time.
-So what if your app accepts input at runtime?
-How do you assure runtime data matches your expectations?
+TypeScript doesn't exist at runtime.
+So how do you assure runtime data is compatible with your types?

+For that, you can use a runtime validation library.
+These libraries help you validate data at runtime, ensuring it matches the expected structure and types.

 There are a variety of libraries that can validate runtime data, and generate corresponding TypeScript types.
-Some of the most popular ones are:
+Three of the most popular are:

 - Zod
 - ArkType
-- Yup
-- io-ts
 - Valibot
-- Superstruct

 In fact, there's a standard for this called [Standard Schema](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec) that many of these libraries follow.
 This standard defines a common way to describe and validate data structures, making it easier to work with different libraries.
 [Many popular tools](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec) can work with any library that follows this standard.

 In this course, we'll use Zod.
-It's very popular and easy to use.
+It's popular and easy to use.

 Zod is a TypeScript-first schema declaration and validation library.
 It ensures your data is correct at runtime.